auchung/seasonal-recipes/README.md

 ### Features Used

-We restricted our features to those available **at the time a recipe is submitted**, rather than features not known at the time.
+We restricted our features to those available at the time a recipe is submitted, rather than features not known at the time.

 - `n_ingredients`: Number of ingredients in the recipe
 - `n_steps`: Number of instructions
 - `minutes`: Total prep time in minutes
 - `calories`, `protein_pdv`, `total_fat_pdv`, `sugar_pdv`, `sodium_pdv`: Nutritional values derived from the `nutrition` column
-- `description_length`: Number of characters in the recipe description (engineered)
+- `description_length`: Number of characters in the recipe description
-- `is_weekend`: Whether the recipe was submitted on a weekend (engineered)
+- `is_weekend`: Whether the recipe was submitted on a weekend

 ### Evaluation Metric

-We chose **Root Mean Squared Error (RMSE)** to evaluate our model because RMSEs are applicable for regression problems and penalizes large errors more heavily than MAEs while providing an interpretable measure in the same units as the target variable.
+We chose **Root Mean Squared Error (RMSE)** to evaluate our model because RMSEs are applicable for regression problems and penalize large errors more heavily than MAEs while providing an interpretable measure in the same units as the target variable.

 ---

 ## Baseline Model

-We built a baseline regression model to predict a recipe’s average rating (`avg_rating`) using features available at the time of submission.
+We built a baseline regression model to predict a recipe’s average rating using features available at the time of submission.

 ---